cloudstateio/cloudstate/README.md

 #### Custom sidecar injection

-TODO: I've made an assumption that Knative is using `Deployments` for this, maybe it's not, maybe it's using `ReplicaSets`, or maybe it's using something else.
+TODO: We've made an assumption that Knative is using `Deployments` for this.
+But maybe it's not; maybe it's using `ReplicaSets`; or maybe it's using something else altogether.

-The Knative operator is responsible translating `Revisions` into `Deployments`.
+The Knative operator is responsible for translating `Revisions` into `Deployments`.
 As part of this, it injects the Knative sidecar into the template spec.
-This translation needs to be disabled, and Stateful Serverless needs to provide its own operator that watches `Revisions`, and translates the ones that it is responsible for to `Deployments`, including the injection of its own side car.
+This translation needs to be disabled, and Stateful Serverless needs to provide its own operator that watches `Revisions`, and translates the ones that it is responsible for into `Deployments`, including the injection of its own sidecar.

-To support this, an annotation could used as the flag to disable it, but as discussed in [Custom configuration](##custom-configuration), this is not ideal.
+To support this, an annotation could be used (as the flag to disable it), but as discussed in [Custom configuration](##custom-configuration), this is not ideal.
 An alternative solution is to add a new configuration parameter to the `Service`, `Configuration` and `Revision` specs.
 This could be called `moduleName`, which could default to `knative` and would indicate that `knative` is going to do the translation.
 Any value other than `knative` will indicate that Knative should not do the translation.
 If following the suggestion of using a `module` property for the custom configuration, then the custom configuration could be made to live under a property that is equal to the `moduleName`.

 ### Additional notes